zuozhenggh/learning-library/data-management-library/security/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 ### Assumptions

+- You have a browser tab signed in to the Oracle Cloud Infrastructure Console.
+If not, please refer to the **Prerequisites** for this workshop.

-- This lab assumes that you completed the [Provision and Register and Autonomous Database](../provision-register-autonomous-database/provision-register-autonomous-database.md) lab.
+- You completed the [Provision and Register and Autonomous Database](../provision-register-autonomous-database/provision-register-autonomous-database.md) lab in this workshop.

 ## **STEP 1**: Sign in to the Oracle Data Safe Console